 Stab Braking.
 Apply your brakes all the way.
 Release brakes when wheels lock up.
 As soon as the wheels start rolling, apply the brakes fully again.
 (It can take up to one second for the wheels to start rolling after you release the brakes.
 If you re-apply the brakes before the wheels start rolling, the vehicle won’t straighten out.)

-Stopping distance was described in Driving Safety under “Speed and Stopping Distance.”
+Stopping distance was described in Section 2 under “Speed and Stopping Distance.”
 With air brakes there is an added delay – “Brake Lag”.
 This is the time required for the brakes to work after the brake pedal is pushed.
 With hydraulic brakes (used on cars and light/medium trucks), the brakes work instantly.
 However, with air brakes, it takes a little time (one half second or more) for the air to flow through the lines to the brakes.
 Thus, the total stopping distance for vehicles with air brake systems is made up of four different factors.

 Perception Distance + Reaction Distance + Brake Lag Distance + Braking Distance = Total Stopping Distance